hanabi/hanabi.github.io/README.md

 * This kind of clue is called a *Top Hat Clue* because you are giving them an opportunity to be a gentleman.
 * Note that you should not mistake a *Top Hat Clue* for a clue that initiates a *Layered Finesse*.
 You are only allowed to discard the card if you can determine the exact identity.

+### Baking a Cake

+* Sometimes, you have a choice between playing two different playable cards and it does not matter which one you play.
+* If you notice that a teammate has one of your two playable cards on their *Finesse Position*, you may want to perform a *Gentleman's Discard* if some other card in their hand needs to be protected.
+However, often times this is not the case, and doing a *Gentleman's Discard* would be pointless (or even bad).
+* In this situation, it is better to play the card that is not present in your teammates hand.
+This way, if your teammate discards and draws a playable card, you can THEN do the *Gentleman's Discard*, and this would be a *Layered Gentleman's Discard*, which is much more valuable.
+* When you choose a card to play with a potential future *Layered Gentleman's Discard* in mind, this is referred to as *Baking a Cake*, as you are incubating something with layers.

 ### Trash Pushes

 * Normally, when a useless card is clued, it signifies a *Trash Chop Move*.
 However, what if the useless card is actually the card on chop?
 Then it wouldn't be chop moving anything.